jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 This repository includes a C# translation of the demo app included with the Skobbler SDK.
 This currently has a few bugs which I think are a result of my [mis]translation.
 I will be working to remove these bugs shortly.

-The bindings are in very early stages so event names may change and async methods may be added until I feel it is good enough to tag a release.
+The bindings are in very early stages so event names may change and async methods may be added until it is good enough to tag a release.
 Keep in mind it is a relatively big project so please have patience.

 ####This version currently uses v 2.3.0 of the Skobbler Android SDK.####